discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

   - name: Vulnerability
     uptime: 25 stacks
   - name: Bleeding
-code: '[&DQcYHQEdQjsjDyMPggFrAYEBZAGDAY8B7RK8AQAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQcYHQEdQjsjDyMPggFrAYEBZAGDAY8B7RK8AQAAAAAAAAAAAAAAAAAAAAA=]"
 classification:
   - 3
   - 4
   - 4
   - 1
   - 3
-date: 2022-03-30T23:27:12.639Z
+date: 2022-04-29T10:39:11.313Z
 ---

 The <Specialization text="Condi Virtuoso" name="Virtuoso"/> is a strong condition-based build for <Specialization name="Mesmer"/> in fractals, mainly focusing on <Condition name="Bleeding"/>.

 It offers great sustained DPS with a very simple rotation.
-On top of that it also has a high range and great sustain due to <Trait name="Jagged Mind"/>.
-At the same time it is quite an independant class with great boon generation, being able to upkeep a good amount of self <Boon name="fury"/> and <Boon name="Might"/> and if traited <Boon name="Quickness"/> from traits in the Dueling and Illusions traitlines.
+On top of that, it also has a high range and great sustain due to <Trait name="Jagged Mind"/>.
+At the same time it is quite an independent class with great boon generation, being able to upkeep a good amount of self <Boon name="fury"/> and <Boon name="Might"/> and if traited <Boon name="Quickness"/> from traits in the Dueling and Illusions trait lines.
 On top of this <Specialization name="Mesmer"/> can also help provide a significant amount of <Condition name="Vulnerability"/> from <Skill name="Phantasmal Warden"/>.

 The <Specialization name="Mesmer"/> also provides an optimal skipping toolset for T4 fractals which should be utilized.